YaWK/yawk.io/README.md

 <li>MOD_REWRITE enabled</li>
 </ul>

-<h3>Installation / Setup HowTo</h3>
+<h3>How to run Installation / Setup</h3>
-When YaWK is uploaded to your webserver, simply call www.yourwebsite.tld in your browser.
-If the server is correctly configured, you will see step 1/5 of the setup process.
-The installation guide you through 5 steps and is pretty self-explanatory.<br>
+After you finished uploading YaWK to your webserver, make sure all rights are set correctly (as explained above) and simply call www.yourwebsite.tld in your browser.
+If the server is correctly configured, you will see step 1/5 of the setup process where you can select your desired Language. (currently english or german) <br><br>The Installer will guide you through 5 pretty self-explanatory steps.<br>
+<h3>🔑 Admin Login</h3>
+After setup is complete, you can login to the admin area with the credentials you have set during setup.
+The admin area is located at <b>www.yourwebsite.tld/admin</b>.<br>
+<h3>📚 Documentation</h3>
+For more detailed information, please visit the official documentation at <a href="https://docs.yawk.io" target="_blank">https://docs.yawk.io</a>.<br>
+<h3>🔧 Troubleshooting / ERROR 500 / white page after Installation</h3>
+If you are getting a blank (white) page with no further error message, there might be a problem caused with the default settings defined in .htaccess file.
+This could be a wrong or false caching configuration of your server, missing modules, or (mostly) wrong file/folder permissions or wrong ownership.
+Rarely it has to do with something else.
+Please check your server's error log in that case.
+Feel free to get in contact if you are not able to solve the error on your own.<br>
 <hr>
+<h3>📝 License</h3>
+YaWK is licensed under the MIT License.
+Other licenses may apply to third-party libraries and assets.
+Please check the license files and the documentation for more information.
+YaWK is free software and can be used by anyone.<br>
-<h3>🐣 But why?! - there are so many good CMS around...</h3>
+<h3>🐣 But why are you running this?! - there are sooo many CMS around...</h3>
-YaWK is an open source project, <b>built for everyone.</b> Actually there is <i>no big business company or foundation behind it - (yet!)</i> At the moment it is still <i>(mainly)</i> a one man show, - exclusively developed for my own, personal purpose.
-I started this project because I was not satisfied with all other solutions.
+YaWK is an open source project, <b>built for everyone.</b> Actually there is <i>no big business company or foundation behind it - (yet!)</i> At the moment it is still <i>(mainly)</i> a one man show, - exclusively developed for my own, personal purpose. <i>I started this project because I was not satisfied with all other solutions at that time</i>.
 So I took the challenge and started developing an overall tool that fits my personal needs.
 Originally it was not meant to public.
 But the bigger the project growed, the more people told me to make it accessable to the public crowd.
 After spending a lot of my lifetime on this project, I decided to follow my friends - I've uploaded it to GitHub and kept the repository private until the status of the project has got to a level where others can make use out of it.
-Though all efforts of "getting it to the point", this project is not finished yet - and never will be.
-It will stay in development, as long as I or somebody else take care about it.
+Though all efforts of <i>"getting it to the point"</i>, this project is not finished yet - and probably never will be.
+It is free software! and will stay in development, as long as I <i>(or somebody else)</i> take care about it.
 <hr>
 <h3>YOU can be part of this project! 😎</h3>
-You're welcome!
-You have found a bug?
+<u></u>You're welcome!</u> You have found a bug?
 Please let us know!
 Do you want to request a feature?
-Feel free to get in contact - open an issue or pull request.
-Any input is welcome!</i>
+Feel free to get in contact - open an issue or pull request. <b>Any input is welcome!</b></i>
+<h3>📧 Contact</h3>
+If you have any questions, feel free to contact me via email: <a href="mailto:danielretzl@gmail.com">@DR</a><br>
 <hr>
 <h4><i>Check back again soon and stay tuned for upcoming website and project updates!</i></h4>